 Enabling BPDU filtering on an interface is the same as disabling spanning tree on it and can result in spanning-tree loops.

 If your switch is running PVST+, rapid PVST+, or MSTP, you can enable the BPDU filtering feature for the entire switch or for an interface.
-The rapid PVST+ and MSTP are available only if you have the EI installed on your switch.

 Understanding UplinkFast